gpospelov/qt-mvvm/examples/layereditor/README.md

 + How to implement custom cell editor (material selector).
 + How to create tree with custom layout which differs from the layout of the original model.
-+ How to serialize model content on disk and load data from it.
 + How to make links between model items (i.e. materials <-> layers) persistent.
-+ How to save model on disk and load it after.
++ How to save application models on disk and load it after.